-- Pick the healthy green ones off the vine.
+- Pick the healthy green ones from the vine.

 - Wash the green tomatoes under cool running water to wash away any dirt, fungus, bacteria, etc. to avoid cross contamination and then pat them dry with a clean towel and let them dry fully.